As amended October 18, 2016 (new version adopted April 4, 2019)

-To the extent permitted by Missouri law, a member of the Board of Directors shall not be personally liability to the corporation or its members for monetary damages for breach of fiduciary duty as a director, provided that the Director has not (1) breached his/her duty of loyalty to the Association or its members; (ii) performed acts or omissions not in good faith or which involved intentional misconduct or a knowing violation of law; or (iv) derived an improper personal benefit.
+To the extent permitted by Missouri law, a member of the Board of Directors shall not be personally liability to the corporation or its members for monetary damages for breach of fiduciary duty as a Director, provided that the Director has not: (1) breached his/her duty of loyalty to the Association or its members; (2) performed acts or omissions not in good faith or which involved intentional misconduct or a knowing violation of law; or (3) derived an improper personal benefit.

-The Articles of Incorporation, By-laws, and Rules of Order of the Association may be amended at any regular meeting by two-thirds vote of the Board; provided, however, that proposed amendments shall be submitted to the Secretary-Treasurer in writing at least ninety 60 days prior to the date of the meeting at which the proposed amendment is to be considered.
+The Articles of Incorporation and the By-laws of the Association may be amended at any regular meeting by two-thirds (2/3rds) vote of the Board; provided, however, that proposed amendments shall be submitted to the Secretary-Treasurer in writing at least sixty (60) days prior to the date of the meeting at which the proposed amendment is to be considered.

-Upon receipt, in writing, of a proposed amendment, the Secretary-Treasurer shall mail a copy of said proposal to each member state department at least sixty 45 days prior to the date of the meeting at which the amendment is to be considered.
+Upon receipt, in writing, of a proposed amendment, the Secretary-Treasurer shall mail a copy of said proposal to each member department at least forty-five (45) days prior to the date of the meeting at which the amendment is to be considered.

-(a) Not less than fifteen days prior written notice of the expulsion, suspension or termination and the reasons therefor; and
+(a) Not less than fifteen days prior written notice of the expulsion, suspension, or termination and the reasons therefore; and

-(b) An opportunity for the member to be heard, orally or in writing, not less than five days before the effective date of the expulsion, suspension or termination by a person or persons authorized to decide that the proposed expulsion, termination or suspension not take place.
+(b) An opportunity for the member department to be heard, orally or in writing, not less than five days before the effective date of the expulsion, suspension, or termination by a person or persons authorized to decide that the proposed expulsion, termination, or suspension not take place.

 Any written notice given by mail must be given by first-class or certified mail sent to the last address of the member shown on the corporation's records.

-Any proceeding challenging an expulsion, suspension or termination, including a proceeding in which defective notice is alleged, must be commenced within one year after the effective date of expulsion, suspension or termination.
+Any proceeding challenging an expulsion, suspension, or termination, including a proceeding in which defective notice is alleged, must be commenced within one year after the effective date of the expulsion, suspension, or termination.